-Get your children and home tested if you think your home has high levels of lead.
-To reduce your child's exposure to lead, get your child checked, have your home tested (especially if your home has paint in poor condition and was built before 1978), and fix any hazards you may have.
-Children's blood lead levels tend to increase rapidly from 6 to 12 months of age, and tend to peak at 18 to 24 months of age.
+Get your children and home tested if you think your home has high lev- To reduce your child's exposure to lead, get your child checked, have your home tested (especially if your home has paint in poor condition and was built before 1978), and fix any hazards you may have.
+Children's blood lead levels tend to increase rapidly from 6 to 12 months of age, and tend to peak at 18 to 24 months of age. els of lead.
 Consult your doctor for advice on testing your children.
 A simple blood test can detect high levels of lead.
-Blood tests are usually recommended for:
+Blood tests are

-- Children at ages 1 and 2. - Children or other family members who have been exposed to high levels of lead. - Children who should be tested under your state or local health screening plan.
+- usually recommended for:Children at ages 1 and 2. - Children or other family members who have been exposed to high levels of lead. - Children who should be tested under your state or local health screening plan.